thehanriver/ESP-Team-Projects/quest-5/report.md

 The LIDAR is pointed to the front and the IR sensors are pointed to the sides.
 The speed sensors are put close to the wheels and a 12 cycle encoder is taped to the inside of the wheel.
 The power bank is directly under the board as well.

 INVESTIGATIVE QUESTION:
+To maintain "adaptive" cruise control, we would need to track the speed of any object in front of us and adjust speed accordingly.

+We tried to do this by maintaining a certain speed and slowing down once there was an obstacle in front of us.
+If we enter too close to the obstacle, we would wait for it to move out of the critical distance for our crawler to move at a certain speed.
+In doing so, if the obstacle was moving, we would ideally be moving at a constant speed and distance away from the obstacle.

 ## Sketches and Photos